radareorg/radare2-book/introduction/basic_debugger_session.md

 With the `c` key you can toggle the cursor mode to enable the selection of a range of bytes to nop them or set breakpoints using the `F2` key.

-In the visual mode you can enter commands with `:` to dump buffer contents like
+In visual mode you can enter commands with `:` to dump buffer contents like

     x @ esi

-To get the help in the visual mode press `?`.
+To get help in visual mode press `?`.

 At this point the most common commands are !reg that can be used to get or set values for the general purpose registers.
 You can also manipulate the hardware and extended/floating registers.